jmanthony3/LUSE_ENGR705_FiniteElementAnalysis.jl/README.md

 - [ ] Shear and moment diagrams
 - [ ] Support for mixed element types in `solve()`
 - [ ] Mesh refinement function
-- [ ] Option to solve FEA problems according to other techniques:
+- [ ] Option to solve FEA problems according to other techniques
-  - [ ] *Minimum Potential Energy*
-  - [ ] etcetera...
-- [ ] Extensive exception handling and error testing for each method
+- [ ] Extensive exception handling and error testing for each method of package

 ## Citing